 Unfortunately, this includes some of the most interesting parts of the monument: the Alcazaba tower and the interior of the Nasrid palaces.

-You can see which parts of the Alhambra are not accessible for disabled people looking at this map.
+You can see which parts of the Alhambra are not accessible for people with disabilities looking at this map.

 The Alhambra Tickets for People with Disabilities and Where to BuyThe Alhambra ticket price for people with disabilities is 8 euros, but there is a small commission of 0.48 euros, 8.48 euros in total (6 euros cheaper than the general admission price).